 - Various activities (5%)

-Other causes of spinal fractures are diseases such as spine tumors and osteoporosis, which weakens the bones, leading to severe pain and vertebral compression fractures.
+Other causes of spinal fractures are diseases such as spine tumors and osteoporosis, which weaken the bones, leading to severe pain and vertebral compression fractures.

 Spinal Fracture Symptoms